 The Advisories contain important information which must be fully understood, shared and followed at all times.

 Non-compliance may lead to severe personal injuries and/or equipment damages.

 Be aware of information marked with the following symbols:

-Be aware of information marked with the warning symbol:

 WARNING points out a situation that could lead to serious injuries.